ocaml/odoc/src/xref2/test.md

    get = None}
 ```

-This time turning the module into a signature demonstrates why the function `signature_of_module` requires the environment.
+This time turning the module into a signature demonstrates why the function `expansion_of_module` requires the environment.
 We need to lookup the module type `M` from the environment to determine the
 signature of the module.
 After this though the resolution is as before.

 ### Local paths